macagua/travelposting_website/README.md

     and this url please hidden on the menu.

  ```

+ On every hotels you should create a snippet with the next code

+<iframe src="https://www.booking.com/country/de.de.html?aid=386452;sid=886b5e2b7d8d93e8663a438e1d9ebf26;breadcrumb=city" name="Hoteles en Alemania" width="100%" height="2500"></iframe>

+when you indicate the zone on the name iframe for example: "Hoteles en Alemania" or "Hoteles en USA", etc...

+Please create a next url with snippet content with next url
+1. hotel-germany
+2. hotel-usa
+3. hotel-china
+4. word-mundo
+5. make-pay

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.